 Upon passing the Ph.D.
-Final Oral Examination, the Ph.D. student must have the dissertation approved by each member of the student's dissertation committee.
+Final Oral Examination, the Ph.D. student must have the dissertation approved by the student's dissertation committee.
 The approved dissertation must be submitted to The Graduate College by the deadline given in the academic calendar and must conform to the Graduate College's guidelines for theses and dissertations.

-Rehabilitation Counseling and Counselor Education, PhD
+Rehabilitation Counseling and Rehabilitation Counselor Education, PhD

-College of Education Graduate Coordinator: Michael Brook S Email: mbrooks1@nca ıt.edu Phone : (336) 285-4336 Department Chair: Shirlene Smith Email: sdsmith@ncat.edu Phone: (336) 285-4395
+Graduate Coordinator: Michael Brooks Department Chair: Shirlene Coopwood

+Email: mbrooks1@ncat.edu

+Phone: (336) 285-4336

+Phone: (336) 334-7916

-The Doctoral Program in Rehabilitation Counseling and Counselor Education is designed to prepare culturally competent students to work as counselor educators, researchers, clinicians, and supervisors in academic and non-academic settings.
+The Doctoral Program in Rehabilitation Counseling and Rehabilitation Counselor Education is designed to prepare culturally competent students to work as counselor educators, researchers, clinicians, and supervisors in academic and non-academic settings.
 In addition to establishing a core foundation in rehabilitation counseling and research, major emphasis is provided in the area of Trauma and Trauma Informed Care.
 The primary educational objectives of the program are: a) to increase students' knowledge of the role and functions of rehabilitation counselor educators, researchers, and counselors, b) to equip students with unique counseling and research skills to provide effective rehabilitation counseling, education, and research within a cultural context, c) to prepare students to obtain content knowledge in cultural diversity, trauma informed care, and additional expertise in specific areas in rehabilitation education, d) to equip students with knowledge, skills, and experiences to increase the body of research addressing diversity, social justice, and disability issues, and e) to prepare students to address professional issues and become leaders and researchers in rehabilitation counselor education and disability research through professional associations, publications, and professional development.

-- Master's in Rehabilitation Counseling (CORE), or Counseling (CACREP), or a related profession with overall GPA of 3.5 or higher - GRE Score - Two years of work experience preferred - Statement of purpose: Describe career goals, research interests and a list of publications, professional and volunteer experience relevant to intended program of study, academic honors and organizations. - Three professional letters of recommendation must include letters from professor(s) from Master's program and from supervisor(s) from professional settings - A current resume or curriculum vitae - Licensure and/or certification documentation - Submission of a 10-12-page writing sample - Interview: After initial review of all applications, the applicants with greatest potential are also expected to participate in a pre-admission interview with the Counseling faculty.
-Pre-admission interviews can include: (a) individual interviews, (b) group interaction with observation, and (c) on-site writing sample.
+- Master's in Rehabilitation Counseling (CORE), or Counseling (CACREP), or a related profession with overall GPA of 3.5 or higher - GRE Score - Two years of work experience preferred - Statement of purpose: Describe career goals, research interests and a list of publications, professional and volunteer experience relevant to intended program of study, academic honors and organizations. - Three professional letters of recommendation must include letters from professor(s) from Master's program and from supervisor(s) from professional settings - A current resume or curriculum vitae - Licensure and/or certification documentation - Interview: After initial review of all applications, the applicants with greatest potential are also expected to participate in a pre-admission interview with the Counseling faculty.
+Pre-admission interviews can include: (a) individual interviews, (b) group interaction with observation, and (c) onsite writing sample.